April 2018, San Francisco

-JetBlue Airways' investment arm is looking for innovators that are true travel industry trendsetters.
+JetBlue Airways' investment arm is looking for innovators.
 Ahead of EyeforTravel's San Francisco show, Pamela Whitby catches up with a keynoter on a mission

 There may be a shortage of women in travel tech, but Christina Heggie, an investment principal at JetBlue Technology Ventures, is anything but short of experience.